tc39/proposal-regex-escaping/README.md

 RegExp.escape("\d \D (?:)"); // "\\d \\D \(\?\:\)"
 ```

+## Cross-cutting concerns

+Per https://gist.github.com/bakkot/5a22c8c13ce269f6da46c7f7e56d3c3f, we now escape anything that could possible cause a “context escape”.

+> This would be a commitment to only entering/exiting new contexts using whitespace or ASCII punctuators.
+That seems like it will not be a significant impediment to language evolution.

+## Other solutions considered:

 ### Template tag function

-This would be, for example, a template tag function `RegExp.tag`, used to produce a regular expression:
+This would be, for example, a template tag function `RegExp.tag`, used to produce a complete regular expression instead of potentially a piece of one:

 ```js
 const str = prompt("Please enter a string");
 const re = RegExp.tag`/${str}/g`;
 console.log(ourLongText.replace(re));
 ```

-## Cross-cutting concerns

-The list of escaped identifiers should be kept in sync with what the regular expression grammar considers to be syntax characters that need escaping.
-For this reason, instead of hard-coding the list of escaped characters, we escape characters that are recognized as `SyntaxCharacter`s by the engine.
-For example, if regexp comments are ever added to the specification (presumably under a flag), this ensures that they are properly escaped.
-Additionally, named capture groups must be accounted for.

 ## In other languages